worldwidesorrow/Just-Another-Evac-Chopper-Mod/README.md

 	[] execVM "dayz_code\compile\remote_message.sqf";
 	```

-7. If you already have a custom fn_selfActions.sqf in directory dayz_code\init, open that file.
+7. If you already have a custom fn_selfActions.sqf in directory dayz_code\compile, open that file.
 If not you should have copied the one over from the download in step 5.

 	Find this block of code: